ranveer14/ranveer14.github.io/_posts/Philosophical Posts/2023-12-28-Descartes.md

 **Theorem 2.** _"I exist" is a certainly true statement_.

 _Proof_.
 The statement "I exist" cannot be doubted.
-Indeed, even to doubt this statement, I must exist first and then only can I doubt this statement. $\square$
+Indeed, even to doubt this statement, I must exist first and then only can I doubt this statement. $\blacksquare$

 Note that Descartes is not telling us that we exist as bodies or minds.
 All he is claiming is that we are some sort of "thinking things" behind the veil of ideas and perception.
 By "veil", Descartes means that if there is anything other than a thinking mind that exists, there is no way of knowing its existence, that is there is a veil between a thinking mind and anything else, if it exists, distinct from the mind.